nicholascornia89/echos_du_temps_passe/repertoire/Repertoire_AR@K_march.md

 ### [Keyboard Sonatas](./Scarlatti-Domenico/Scarlatti-K1-555.md)

-For more information see the [Scarlatti Sonata report in JSON format](/analysis/scarlatti_sonatas/FAAM-scarlatti.json)
+For more information see the [Scarlatti Sonata report in JSON format](/analysis/scarlatti_sonatas/FAAM-scarlatti.json) to retrive the FAAM-IDs where the sonatas appears.
+Information about the given editorial annotations are also provided.

 | Sonata | Occurrences |
 | -----  | --------    |